Table of Contents

 Hookworms

 Just like roundworms, hookworms also live in a cat’s intestines.
-They latch onto the intestinal walls and feed on the blood in the intestinal tissue.
+However, unlike free-swimming roundworms, hookworms latch onto the intestinal walls and feed on the blood in the intestinal tissue.
+Doing so disrupts your cat’s usual digestive function, meaning your cat struggles to absorb all its needs from its diet.
+This leads to weight loss despite no change in appetite.

 Just like roundworms, the diagnosis and treatment of hookworms are also easy.
 Your vet can easily recognize roundworm eggs in your cat’s feces under a microscope.
 The treatment takes at least two rounds of administering a medicine named anthelmintic to destroy newly hatched eggs.